Yaakulya248/yaakulya248.github.io/_posts/2023-05-07-working-with-image.md

 *Segment Outline:*
  - Category: Romanesque Architecture
  - Number of photos in the sample: 37
- - The image collection used can be found here
+ - The image collection used can be found in the index.

 To start with, we first import our collection into the dataset and do a primary check for the metadata: